OrdnanceSurvey/os-data-hub-tutorials/quick-start/docs/mapbox-gl-js-adding-overlays.md

 marker.setPopup(popup);
 ```

 That's it!
-You can view the full version [here](/public/os-data-hub-tutorials/dist/quick-start/mapbox-gl-js-adding-overlays.php).
+You can access the full version [here](/public/os-data-hub-tutorials/dist/quick-start/mapbox-gl-js-adding-overlays.php) (or view the [source code](/public/os-data-hub-tutorials/dist/quick-start/source-view.html#mapbox-gl-js-adding-overlays) if you prefer).